tsunami776/NVIDIA-LangChain-DocsAgent/README.md

 ### Workflow
 - Download or Scrape Content from Docs as Markdown
 - Create Embeddings and Import Chunks into Chroma DB: Use NVIDIA embedding API.
-- User Interaction: Ask questions like "How do I get started with LangServe?"
+- User Interaction: Ask questions like "How do I write a chain in LangChain?"
 - Retrieve Relevant Documents: LangServe searches Chroma DB based on similarities.
 - Rank Documents: Chroma DB returns relevant documents; LangServe sends these to NVIDIA Retrieval QA Ranking API to get ranked scores.
 - Craft Custom Prompt: LangChain crafts a custom prompt with context and question using top 3 passages returned from NVIDIA QA Rank API.